Everything you need to know about Prince Harry and Meghan Markle's royal wedding

 Markle had her first fitting with the unnamed designer in January at Kensington Palace, royal reporter Omid Scobie told ABC News at the time.

-She is also expected to wear two gowns on her wedding day, one for the ceremony and a more casual gown for a private evening reception.
+Lubomirski is a former assistant to Mario Testino, who was a favorite photographer of Harry's mother, the late Princess Diana.

+He was also selected by Harry and Markle to take their engagement photos at Frogmore House, Windsor, that were released by Kensington Palace in December.

-Who's expected in the wedding party.
+Who's expected in the wedding party

 Harry and Markle have not yet publicly identified the members of their wedding party.

-Prince William and Prince Kate's children -- Prince George and Princess Charlotte -- are expected to take center stage at the wedding as page boy and flower girl, respectively.
+William and Kate's children -- Prince George and Princess Charlotte -- are expected to take center stage at the wedding as page boy and flower girl, respectively.

 Also expected to join Charlotte as a flower girl is Ivy Mulroney, the young daughter of one of Markle's closest friends, Jessica Mulroney.
 Harry and Markle may also follow in William and Kate's footsteps and choose some of their own godchildren to serve as bridesmaids and page boys.